 Talk with your health care team before starting anything.
 Get their opinion about your exercise plans.
 Then, try to find an exercise buddy so you’re not doing it alone.
 Having family or friends involved when starting a new exercise program can give you that extra boost of support to keep you going when the push just isn’t there.

 If you are very tired, you will need to balance activity with rest.
-It is OK to rest when you need to.
-Sometimes it's really hard for people to allow themselves to rest when they are used to working all day or taking care of a household, but this is not the time to push yourself too hard.
+It’s OK to rest when you need to.
+Sometimes it’s really hard for people to allow themselves to rest when they are used to working all day or taking care of a household, but this is not the time to push yourself too hard.
 Listen to your body and rest when you need to.
-(For more information on dealing with fatigue and other treatment side effects, please see the “Physical Side Effects” section of our website or “Additional resources for nasal cavity and paranasal sinus cancer” to get a list of available information.
+For more information on dealing with fatigue and other treatment side effects, please see the “Physical Side Effects” section of our website or “Additional resources for nasal cavity and paranasal sinus cancer” to get a list of available information.

 Keep in mind exercise can improve your physical and emotional health.